 Get exclusive member benefits & effect social change.
 Join Today

 Acute gastritis is a sudden inflammation or swelling in the lining of the stomach.
-It causes severe and nagging pain.
-Fortunately, the pain usually only lasts for a short time.
+It can cause severe and nagging pain.
+However, the pain is temporary and usually lasts for short bursts at a time.

 Acute gastritis occurs when the lining of your stomach is damaged or weak.
 This allows digestive acids to irritate the stomach.
-There are many things which can damage your stomach lining.
-The National Institutes of Health (NIH) lists the following causes of acute gastritis:
+There are many things that can damage your stomach lining.
+The causes of acute gastritis include: